Skip to Content

 Cracks in the rails of the bar:

 Look along the rails of your chainsaw bar for any cuts or cracks.
 Pay close attention to the middle of the bar when looking for cracks.
-If you notice any cracks in the chainsaw bar, it is time to get a new bar, period.
+It is time to get a new one if you notice any gaps in the chainsaw bar.
 You can find Chainsaw bars here.
+The width of the cracks is another sign of how severe the damage might be.

-Apart from cracks, if the bar has some pointy edges, file them down so that they don’t cause the chain to get caught in them while the chainsaw is running.
+Apart from cracks, if the bar has some pointy edges, file them down so that they don’t cause the chain to get caught in them while operating the chainsaw.
+If you see a black streak on the bar, it might be a sign of overheating.

 Bent bar:

 A bent bar is something even experienced chainsaw users can face occasionally.
-Although chainsaw bars are solid and don’t bend easily, there is always a chance that a bar might get bent under certain circumstances or heavy load.
-To be certain whether your chainsaw bar is bent or not, you can perform this simple test:
+Although chainsaw bars are solid and don’t bend easily, there is always a chance that a bar might get turned under certain circumstances or heavy load.
+To be sure whether your chainsaw bar is bent or not, you can perform this simple test:

-• Check the chain: With the bar removed from the chainsaw and the chain took off, hold the chainsaw at your eye level and look straight along the groves of the bar.
+• Check the chain: With the bar removed from the chainsaw and the chain taken off, hold the chainsaw at your eye level and look straight along the bar.

 • Bends: Look for any bends on both sides of the bar.